J12 M40

 British Motor Museum

-The fashion for tricars, as cheap family transport, only lasted for a few years after the turn of the century, but in their heyday they represented popular motoring at its best.
+The fashion for these three-wheeled vehicles only lasted for a few years as the development of four-wheeled motor cars gained momentum, but in their heyday they represented popular motoring at its best.
+Riley’s successful production of tricars and motorcycles stopped in 1907 to focus on four-wheeled vehicles.

-There was even a proper driver's seat rather than a saddle.
-With many awards taken in reliability runs, hill climbs, and other trials, the tricars laid a foundation for Riley's sporting achievements in later years.
+With many awards taken in reliability runs, hill climbs, and other trials, the tricars laid a modest foundation for Riley’s sporting achievements in later years.

 British Motor Industry Heritage Trust, Registered Charity in England & Wales: 286575